atomicframeworks/getParams.js/README.md

 Get a query string parameter value, an object containing all parameters and values, or a subset in object or array form.

 ## Installation
-Include the source script in your html <br>
+Include the source script in your html. <br>
 ```html
 <script src="getParams.js"></script>
 ```